lasa01/Plumber/README.md

 You can also check the [video tutorial](https://www.youtube.com/watch?v=tMQt8RHkDzA).
 - Make sure you are using Blender 2.82 or newer.
 - Download [Blender Source Tools](https://steamreview.org/BlenderSourceTools/).
-- Download the latest addon release from the [releases](https://github.com/lasa01/io_import_vmf/releases) tab.
+- Download the 0.6.9 addon release from [here](https://github.com/lasa01/io_import_vmf/releases/tag/v0.6.9).
 Make sure you download a file called `io_import_vmf.zip`, not the source code.
 - Do **not** extract the downloaded files.
 - Open Blender and install Blender Source Tools: